Embedding user-centred thinking: designing a new B2B system for Thames Water

 • conducted all user research

-• prototyped and tested the new platform
+• prototyped and usability tested the new experience

 • supported the product team through roadmap changes and delivery planning